nbatfai/PRoG/README.md

 ![Timeline](https://github.com/nbatfai/PRoG/blob/main/initial_hack/timeline.png?raw=true)

 The basis of the construction of phylogenetic tree is the reflexive property of games.
-For example, the game Space Invaders has the following reflective experiences:
+For example, the game Space Invaders has the following reflective experiences in [its game description file](https://github.com/nbatfai/PRoG/blob/main/initial_hack/games/Space%20Invaders):

 ```
 Space Invaders experience 10
 Space Invaders gameplay 10
 Space Invaders game mechanics 10
 ```
-The game Asteroids is also characterized by the `Space Invaders experience` property, so the `Space Invaders experience` property is included in its game description.
+The game Asteroids is also characterized by the `Space Invaders experience` property, so the `Space Invaders experience` property is included in [its game description](https://github.com/nbatfai/PRoG/blob/main/initial_hack/games/Asteroids).

 ```
 Space Invaders experience 8